 1.25x1016 electrons represent a charge of

 This means -0.002C per second flows from the cathode to the plate.
 In terms of current, this is the same as if there were +0.002C per second flowing from the plate to the cathode.
-This equals 0.002A, or 2mA, where "A" is amps and "mA" is milliamps.
+This equals 0.002A, or 2mA.
 Thus we have 2mA of current flowing from the plate to the cathode.

 4.1x1018 electrons per minute travel from the power amp screen supply to the power amp plate supply via a choke.
 (I'm sure you had fun counting them!)
 What is the current in milliamps?

 If we divide by 60 then 4.1x1018 electrons per minute is equal to 6.8x1016 electrons per second.
-This means that the charge flowing through the choke, measured in coulombs per second, is
+The charge flowing through the choke, measured in coulombs per second, is equal to the number of electrons per second times the charge per electron:

 As far as current is concerned, this is the same as positive charges flowing in the opposite direction at a rate of +0.011C/s, which is 11mA.
 Thus 11mA of current flows from the plate supply through the choke to the screen supply.
-The electrons that make all this possible are actually flowing in the opposite direction, but for circuit analysis we don't care about this trivial detail.
+The electrons that make all this possible are actually flowing in the opposite direction.

 The radius of the wire is half the diameter, or 0.406mm, which is 4.06x10-4 meters.
 We get the area by squaring the radius and multiplying by pi.
-This means a cross section has an area of
+This means that, in terms of square meters, the cross section has an area of

-square meters.
-There are 8.5x1028 free electrons in one cubic meter of copper.
+There are 8.5x1028 free electrons per cubic meter of copper.
 This means that in one meter of 20AWG wire there are

 electrons.
 To get the amount of charge in one meter of wire we multiply by the number of coulombs per electron, giving us